openfaas/docs/docs/cli/logs.md

 ## Log Retention and History

 Log retention and history will be determined by your cluster configuration and the log provider installed.
-The default configuration in the official function providers (`faas-swarm` and `faas-netes`) stream logs directly from the cluster containers.
-This means that you will only see logs from running function containers, no long term history.
-So deleting a function will also remove access to those logs.
+The default configuration in the function provider for Kubernetes streams logs directly from the cluster.
+This means that you will only see logs from running function containers, and no long term history is not available.
+If you delete a function, you remove access to its logs.

+With faasd, logs are stored in the [journal](https://wiki.archlinux.org/index.php/Systemd/Journal), so the retention period lasts beyond the life of a function, however it may be limited by time or the number of lines.

+If you want to retain logs over time, consider using a log aggregator like [Elastic Search](https://www.elastic.co/), [Logz.io](https://logz.io) or [Humio](https://www.humio.com) as an external data-store.

+[Grafana Loki](https://grafana.com/oss/loki/) can also provide fast access to logs without much additional overhead on the cluster.
+A log provider exists to enable "faas-cli" and the OpenFaaS API to query an external data-store, instead of Kubernetes itself.

 ## Alternative Log Providers